 As a student, you need easy access to funds, irrespective of whether you are an EU student or not.
 Having a student bank account in the UK is essential for ease of trades and to avoid extravagant charges on your transactions, whether it be on cash withdrawals or card payments.
 If you are a student who plans on working while studying, an account with the local bank will be very useful.
 Selecting the best student bank account in the UK might be a little confusing, so here are a few tips to help you through.

 What is a student bank account?

 Everybody is eligible to open a bank account.
-The main difference between a student account and a current account is the overdraft facility.
+The main difference between a graduate bank account and a current account is the overdraft facility.
 The overdraft facility is where a student can withdraw money up to a specific amount interest-free without having a cent in their accounts.
-Most banks offer “up to” £3000 as their overdraft limit, up to because the limit depends on your credit score.
+Most banks offer “up to” £3000 as their student account overdraft or normal account overdraft limit, up to because the limit depends on your credit score.
 Overdraft limit is not free money, it has to be paid back after a certain period once you have graduated.
 The account gets converted to a graduate account once a student’s education is complete.
-Withdrawing the overdraft limit may result in a student being fined and a negative impact on their credit scores.
+Withdrawing the student account overdraft limit may result in a student being fined and a negative impact on their credit scores.

-If you have opened an best international student bank account UK at the start of your course, it will turn into a graduate bank account after your graduation.
-Consider these when looking for the best student bank account for your requirements:
+If you have opened an international student bank account in the UK at the start of your course, it will turn into a graduate bank account after your graduation.
+Consider these when looking for the best graduate bank account for your requirements:

 - Go for the most extended 0% interest overdraft.

 - Check the associated perks of opening with a particular bank.

 - Budget to clear off your student overdraft as soon as possible